-Dr. James Zarrillo is a Professor in the Department of Teacher Education.
-In September of 2009, he accepted the position of Interim Associate Dean of the College of Education and Allied Studies.
-This appointment became "permanent" in January of 2011.
+Dr. James Zarrillo is an Emeritus Professor in the Department of Teacher Education.
+In September of 2013, he entered the Faculty Early Retirement Program (FERP).
+Currently, he works on credential program accreditation and on the federally-funded Hayward Promise Neighborhood grant project.
 Dr. Zarrillo's area of scholarly interest is the elementary school curriculum; specifically, children's literature, reading instruction, and social studies.
 Dr. Zarrillo is the author five books, several chapters in edited books and many journal articles.
 Dr. Zarrillo has been a member of the faculty at CSU East Bay since 1995.
+He was Associate Dean of the College of Education and Allied Studies from 2008 to 2013.
 He was Chair of the Department of Teacher Education from 1995-1999, again in 2004-2007, and once more from January to June of 2009.
 He served as the Assistant Dean for Technology and Accountability in the College of Education and Allied Studies in 2001-2002.
 Prior to coming to CSU East Bay, Dr. Zarrillo was a member of the faculty at CSU Long Beach from 1988 - 1995.
 He taught elementary school in Burbank, California, from 1976- 1986.

 Dr. James Zarrillo completed a series of three studies focusing on the use of children's literature in the elementary school classroom.
 The first, his doctoral dissertation, examined a group of innovative teachers who had abandoned basal readers in favor of children's literature (published in The Reading Teacher; vol. 80, pp. 153 - 158).
 The second, completed with Carole Cox at CSU Long Beach, analyzed literature-based instruction through Louise Rosenblatt's theoretical framework (published as a chapter in the book, Reader Stance and Literary Understanding).
 The third was action research project completed in a third grade classroom (published in The New Advocate, vol. 4, pp. 221 - 234).
 Earlier, Dr. Zarrillo examined the books of Beverly Cleary for their instructional implications (published in Children's Literature Association Quarterly, vol. 13, pp. 131 - 135).
 Recently, Dr. Zarrillo's focus has shifted, devoting his time to writing methodology books on curriculum and instruction.